-Dr. Mohammadi received his, B.Sc., MSc, and Ph.D. in mechanical engineering and biomedical engineering, and he achieved more than 13 years of experience working on multiple projects, including developing biomedical devices, point of care devices, Lab on a Chip & Disc microfluidics platform, biosensors development, metabolomics based biomarker discovery and diagnosis of infectious diseases.
-In addition, he published more than 40 journal articles, and book chapters in prestigious journals.
+Dr. Mohammadi received his, B.Sc., MSc, and Ph.D. in mechanical engineering and biomedical engineering, and has more than 13 years of experience working on multiple projects, including developing biomedical devices, point of care devices, Lab on a Chip & Disc microfluidics platform, biosensor development, metabolomics based biomarker discovery and diagnosis of infectious diseases.
+In addition, he has published more than 40 journal articles and book chapters in prestigious journals.

 Dr. Bishop received her B.Sc. and Ph.D. in Chemistry and has more than five years’ experience working on multidisciplinary metabolomics projects, including analytical method development and validation.
 In addition, she has extensive experience in the Chromatography/Mass Spectrometry field and working with data scientists to develop new software tools for analytical chemistry applications and big data visualization.

-Dr. Soren Wacker, is Senior Bioinformatician and Data Lead in the Lewis Research Group where he currently leads the development of large-scale, multi-omics data integration pipelines for infectious diseases, integrating microbial genomics, proteomics, and metabolomics data.
-He holds a Ph.D. from the Georg-August University of Göttingen (Germany) and recently lectured Machine Learning for Biologists with Python at the University of Calgary.
-Also, also he developed MINT software that simplifies metabolomics data analysis
+Dr. Soren Wacker, is the Senior Bioinformatician and Data Lead in the Lewis Research Group where he currently leads the development of large-scale, multi-omics data integration pipelines for infectious diseases, integrating microbial genomics, proteomics, and metabolomics data.
+He holds a Ph.D. from the Georg-August University of Göttingen (Germany) and recently lectured for the Machine Learning for Biologists with Python course at the University of Calgary.
+He is currently developing and updating MINT software that simplifies metabolomics data analysis.